mleone13/What-s-For-Dinner/README.md

 When I enter the website I expect to have a recipe generated Then a food and cocktail recipe is generated.

+## Issues and Future Development Goals

+1. Issues with the cocktail API.
+It was very difficult to work with.
+2. Unable to resize cocktail images due to bulma and the cocktail API.
+3. Future Goal - Restrict recipes based on ingredients/dietary restirictions
+4. Future Goal - Create a meal plan by week
+5. Future Goal - Save multiple favorite recipes to view on a separate page
+6. Future Goal - Generate a shopping list